Cyberkingcr7/Bnhh/README.md

 ### 🟢 TO DO

-Adding bnh guidelines
-Updating features md
+-  Updating features md
-Make bot ux colorful and better
+-  Make bot ux colorful and better
-Adding commands
+-  Adding commands